Cognigy/Documentation/docs/en/docs/insights/dashboard-live-agent.md

 ### Handover Rate

-Indicates the percentage of all sessions escalated to Cognigy Live Agent, calculated as the ratio of Live Agent Escalations divided by total sessions.
+Indicates the percentage of all sessions escalated to Cognigy Live Agent at least once, calculated as the ratio of Live Agent Escalations divided by total sessions.
 A lower value is better.

 If multiple handovers occur during a session, Cognigy counts them as one escalation.